Artists

 Jan Schoonhoven (1914-1994) was born in Delft and studied at the Academy in The Hague.
 From 1945 until his retirement in 1979, he was employed as a civil servant at the postal, telephone and telegraph services in The Hague.
 Schoonhoven lived most of his life in Delft, where until the death of his wife Anita in 1978, he participated in the rich social life around her passion—jazz.
 From his first solo show of 1957, Schoonhoven’s works—both his serial reliefs in white papier-mâché, wood, or cardboard and minimalistic drawings—have acquired an iconic status as representative of ZERO art.
 Schoonhoven was awarded Second Prize at the 1967 São Paulo Biennial and has been featured in Documenta and many major museums worldwide.
 Schoonhoven shared the aspirations of ZERO but saw his works as autonomous and free from outside influence.

-TMH PROJECTS: 21 of the Most Beautiful Drawings (with Henk Peeters), 2014.
-PUBLICATIONS & EDITIONS: TMH Catalogue 1.2, 2014.
+TMH PROJECTS: In the Footsteps of Henk Peeters (with Henk Peeters), 2024 / 21 of the Most Beautiful Drawings (with Henk Peeters), 2014.
+PUBLICATIONS & EDITIONS: Consequences I, 2014/2024 / TMH Catalogue 1.2, 2014.

 ANDRÉ STEMPFEL

-André Stempfel (1930, FR) is known as an iconoclastic reinterpreter of geometric abstraction.
-After he lost his works in a fire in 1970, his practice centered on the visual language of the monochrome, primarily in yellow.
-Stempfel has been part of the international art scene from the late 1960s and became an honorary member of the international MADI movement in 1989.
-His works are part of important collections such as that of the Mondrian House in Amersfoort (NL), Pompidou Center and Musée d’Art Moderne de la Ville de Paris (FR), the Mathematics Museum (Arithmeum) in Bonn (DE), Satoru Sato Museum (JP), Museo Nacional de Bellas Artes in Buenos Aires, Museum Ritter (DE), and Museum of Geometric and MADI Art, Dallas (USA).
-In Paris, he is represented by Galerie Lahumière, and his works were shown at important art fairs such as Art Basel, Art Cologne, FIAC, and Art Paris.
-In 2023, TMH highlighted his work in the extensive solo show, An Amsterdam Retrospective.
+His works are part of important collections such as that of the Pompidou Center and Musée d’Art Moderne de la Ville de Paris (FR), the Mondrian House in Amersfoort (NL), the Mathematics Museum (Arithmeum) in Bonn (DE), Satoru Sato Museum (JP), Museo Nacional de Bellas Artes in Buenos Aires, Museum Ritter (DE), and Museum of Geometric and MADI Art, Dallas (USA), among others.
+The Merchant House highlighted his work at Art Rotterdam, in the group show The Indispensable Experience of Art in 2021, the solo show An Amsterdam Retrospective in 2023, and in a special group presentation at PAN Amsterdam in 2023.
+In Paris, he is represented by Galerie Lahumière and has regularly been showcased in their shows of geometric abstraction, including at Art Paris 2022 and as part of their Motionless Mobility survey, 2023.
+His works were shown at important art fairs such as Art Basel, Art Cologne, FIAC, and Art Paris.
 Stempfel lives and works in Paris, where he shares his studio with his wife, the poet Evelyne Wilhelm, who collaborates with him on his artist’s books.

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 / An Amsterdam Retrospective (solo), 2023 / Duo at Art Rotterdam, 2021 (with André de Jong) / The Indispensable Experience of Art (group show), 2020-21.
+TMH PROJECTS: Fragments, 2026 (forthcoming) / The Merchant House, Your House (solo), 2025-26 / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / An Amsterdam Retrospective (solo), 2023 / Reflections on Abstraction at Art Rotterdam (with André de Jong), 2021 / The Indispensable Experience of Art (group show), 2021 / PUBLICATIONS & EDITIONS: Consequences III, 2025 / Tote bag with Bling print, 2023.

 ELSA TOMKOWIAK

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 /Art Practice (group show), 2022 / Into Color (solo), 2021 / The Indispensable Experience of Art (group show), 2020-21 / ARTZUID, Amsterdam Sculpture Biennial, 2019 / Painting & Performance (with Pino Pinelli & Mary Sue) at Independent Brussels, 2018 & at TMH, 2019 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue II (with Mary Sue), 2018.
-PUBLICATIONS & EDITIONS: Limited Edition Print (Le petit drapé), 2021 / TMH Catalogue 5.3, 2017.
+TMH PROJECTS: Fragments, 2026 (forthcoming) / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / TMH Publishing: Art Practice (group show), 2022 / Into Color (solo), 2021 /The Indispensable Experience of Art (group show), 2021 / Painting & Performance (group show), 2019 / Painting & Performance at Independent Brussels (with Pino Pinelli & Mary Sue), 2018 / Making Things Happen: Young Artists in Dialogue II (with Mary Sue), 2018.
+PUBLICATIONS & EDITIONS: TMH Catalogue 5.3, 2018 / Le petit drapé, 2021.

 JCJ VANDERHEYDEN